techtycho/dotfiles/README.md

 To install via **installation script**, install the latest release of the installation script (using GitHub).

-> Cloning the repository to get the script won't work, because the script already clones the repository.

 After you've got the script, give it execute privilages, type:

 ```bash